pabloschneegluth/Cards-Game/src/main/resources/blog/2022-09-13_killing_wolf.md

 ---
 writer: marcserranog
+coder: 99riospol
-package: animal
+package: critter
 ---
-# The Wolf!
+# Killing Wolf

 Unfortunatly in the village you can find a diversity of animals.